toluadeyanju/BreastCancerResearch/README.md

 Breast Cancer Clinical Data Analysis

 This repository contains exploratory data analysis and visualization of a breast cancer clinical dataset, focusing on staging patterns, treatment distributions, and data completeness.
-The project highlights key clinical characteristics and evaluates the quality and usability of the dataset for further statistical or machine-learning applications.

 Project Objectives